-Is it possible to engage in customized spelling training to improve your spelling skills?
-YES, it is, and you’re in the right place to learn how!
+Here's a customized spelling training to improve your spelling skills.
+You're in the right place to become a better speller!

-7. I'd like find even more ways to build spelling skills.
+8. Knowing even more ways to build spelling skills

 Let’s begin your spelling training.
 Remember to focus on the points where you need the most help.
 It’s fine to skip ones in which you already have mastery.